Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.3. `action: select`

 - Method: POST
 - Use Cases: Raghav selects a service offering from the options he gets.
-He chooses a 100 INR top-up.
+He chooses a 2.5 KWH top-up and requests for a preferred time slot.
 - Request:

 <details>